inbravo/travel/september-2017/tehri-dam.md

 ##  11:00 AM Chamba
 *	A small town, providing further connects to Tehri and Masuri
-*	Town shows no sign of travelors, only local public curiously starring at me and trying to judge my status
+*	Town shows no sign of travelors, only local public curiously starring and trying to judge me
 *	A respectfull enquiry from a police man, and i tool the road to Tehri Dam
 *	Road has become narrow and poor, on my left i have started experiencing the water flow
 *	This water flow got bigger and bigger as i got more closer to Dam, and finally the WoW factor arrived